 Now, at first you might think this piece of advice is more about listening.
 However, the recommendation here is to listen to the audiobook while reading the actual book!
 You’re not practising your reading skills in the strictest sense, as you’re also listening, but you are killing two birds with one stone.

 This approach lets you practice listening to the spoken language while working your way through a book, magazine or newspaper.
 The focus here should be less on understanding everything and more on developing your ability to match the spoken word with the written word.

 You can find these in many formats: novels, non-fiction textbooks, short stories, online articles etc. These are texts where on one side you have the original and on the other you have a translation.

 The translation might be professional, in which case it will read as though the text had been written originally in that language.
 Or it might be a rough translation, which means it’s there more to guide you and help you understand the original text.

 Either way, parallel texts are a marvellous way of improving your vocabulary and your reading skills.
 They also help you get an insight into comparative grammar.
 And best of all, you won’t need to use the dictionary as much!

 So there you have it.
 5 hacks to improve your reading skills.
-Why don’t you give some of these a go, and let us know how you get on in the comments below!
+Why don’t you give some of these a go, and slowly but surely you’ll be mastering reading in your chosen language!